T-Wan-Lin/ChillPills/README.md

 # ChillPills-App
-Orbital 2022 Team 5334 Hello, we are Wan Lin and Aatmika from Team 5334.

-This is our Orbital application, ChillPills.
+This is ChillPills, an application developed for Orbital 2022.
+The project video can be accessed with this link: https://www.youtube.com/watch?v=Bb3xZi80Q2s

 # Note for Testers
 Do note that it is an iOS application due to the usage of an iOS-exclusive external library. iOS emulator set-up and environment is necessary.